hafezgh/Hate-Speech-Detection-in-Social-Media/README.md

 trials.
 The second extension is adapting the current models to be compatible with multi-lingual hate speech detection.

 A Kedro implementation of this project can be found in folder "Iris_kedro".
+This implementation is based on the kedro iris project template.
 It is possible to run the experiments, firstly by installing Kedro and run the Kedro framework with the desire parameters.
 A Collab notebook implementation of how to use kedro can be found in the *KedroTest.ipynb* notebook.